tmcclintock/PanoramAI/README.md

 Panoramic images using generative networks, and (in the future) panoramic images conditional on smaller field-of-view images.

+Much of the training data for this project was generated using the synthetic panoramic image tool called the [LandscapeGenerator](https://github.com/tmcclintock/LandscapeGenerator); a stand-alone tool for making synthetic landscape images.

 ## Installation

 Install the requirements and then this repository